Main Content

 • N-by-1 cell array of sequences, where N is the number of sequences.
 The sequences are h-by-w-by-d-by-c-by-t arrays, where h, w, d, t, and c are the height, width, depth, number of time steps, and number of channels of the sequences, respectively.
 The sequences can have different lengths.

-For targets in a different layout, indicate that your targets has a different layout by using the TargetDataFormats argument or use a formatted dlarray object.
+For targets in a different layout, indicate that your targets have a different layout by using the TargetDataFormats name-value argument or a formatted dlarray object.
 For more information, see Deep Learning Data Formats.

 Metrics to evaluate, specified as a character vector or string scalar of a built-in metric name, a string array of names, a built-in or custom metric object, a function handle, a deep.DifferentiableFunction object, or a cell array of names, metric objects, and function handles: